microsoft/AdaptiveCards/specs/DesignDiscussions/ConsistentCards.md

 - Host each Flask App along with its corresponding driver program on a docker container and add this container to a container registry on azure.
     - **JavaScript**:
         1. Use a Linux Docker Image
+        2. Host the REST API along with the driver program on azure container registry
     - **.NET WPF**:
         1. Use a Windows Docker Image (specifically framework/sdk:4.7.2)
+        2. Host the REST API along with the driver program on azure container registry
     - **.UWP**:
         1. Use a Windows Docker Image
         2. Package the UWP driver as an AppX with an alias "UWPDriver"